-I’ve been out of action for a while!
+I’ve been out of action here for a while!
 In November, my boyfriend came to stay at my shared flat, and after some discussion, we decided to move in together.
-So followed a month of endlessly searching properties, viewings, sorting out my finances, whilst also sorting out Christmas (large family, and long journey!).
+So followed a month of endlessly searching properties, viewings, sorting out my finances, whilst also sorting out Christmas (large family, and long journey to see them!).

 Even so…every time we leave, I feel sad that I won’t be with my family.
 However frustrating they may seem sometimes; To me, wherever I may be, home is where they are.